ccadllc/cedi-circuitbreakers/readme/src/main/tut/README.md

 /*
  * This constitutes the configuration of the circuitbreaker we shall create as part of this example.
  * It consists of the constraints that define sliding sample window of statistics to gather,
- * the percentage failures over that sample window timeframe which will trigger the circuitbreaker
+ * the percentage failures over that sample window time-frame which will trigger the circuitbreaker
  * to open and to fail fast subsequent requests, the interval at which a request should be let
  * through to test when the circuitbreaker has opened, and the number of consecutive test requests
  * which must succeed to close it.